-Jamie is our lead tennis pro and played tennis for Pacific Lutheran University (PLU).
-He went undefeated in singles and doubles play his Junior and Senior years at PLU with an impressive record of 68 wins and no losses.
+Jamie is our TCSP Tennis Director and played tennis for Pacific Lutheran University (PLU).
+He went undefeated in singles and doubles play his Junior and Senior years at PLU with an impressive record of 48 wins and no losses.
 He also won the NAIA District Championships in singles and doubles play.
-Now, USPTA certified (P-1), Jamie brings over 20 years of high level teaching experience to the tennis court.
-He has coached and trained at some of the top facilities in the Pacific Northwest.
-He served as the Junior Tennis Director at the University of Washington, Tennis Director at Mercer Island Beach Club, instructional staff at Central Park, Boeing, Tacoma Lawn, and Bellevue Club.
+Now, USPTA (P-1) and Cross-Fit certified, Jamie brings over 20 years of high level teaching experience to the tennis court.

 Kyle grew up playing tennis in the Pacific Northwest and developed a reputation as one of the toughest competitors in the area.
 As a junior, Kyle was a successful and hard-working student of the game.